The React framework is generally considered very highly resistant to

 handlers) are processed earlier in React.

-Now this of course begs the question, what is is
+Now this of course begs the question, what is is?
+Although it’s practically

 impossible to search for, the React implementation gives us some clues.
 It turns